 - a.
 Increase commercial trials the Trust has supported several commercial trials.
 In the case of cancer, there were no commercial trials.
 Encourage researchers, commercial companies and other funding bodies to increase commercial trials and income. - b.
 The Trust has been very successful in attracting a clinical trials infrastructure from the NIHR CRN which has enabled it to support many portfolio studies.
 Unfortunately, the Trust has failed to attract research grants.
-Opportunities to attract additional funding from the NIHR CRN is limited.
-However, ULH research funding can be increased by ULH clinicians/nurses/AHPs attracting their own or collaborative research grants.
+Opportunities to attract additional funding from the

+NIHR CRN is limited.
+However ULH research funding can be increased by ULH clinicians/nurses/AHPs attracting their own or collaborative research grants.

 - c.
-The Trust Chief Executive is leading a new initiative to set up a Centre for Rural Health and Care, so there is a need and an opportunity for the Trust to drive rural health research. - 4.
+The Trust Chief Executive is leading a new initiative to set up a Centre for Rural Health and Care, so there is need and opportunity for the Trust to support rural health research. - 4.
 The Trust has a key role in influencing the reshaping and development of clinical services in Lincolnshire. - 5.
 The Embryonic Lincolnshire Clinical Research Facility was set up in 2005/06 with no infrastructure but has grown significantly.
 There is an opportunity for LCRF to be recognised by the NIHR to attract further funding. - 6.
 Research active Trusts can bring a number of benefits to the organisation.
 A paper published by Ozdemir et al (2015) shows evidence that research active Trusts have: - a.
 Lower mortality - b.
 Patient benefits - c.
 Able to retain and attract talented clinical staff - d.
 Able to promote innovation - e.
 Quality improvement and innovative clinical services development - f.
 Implementation of evidence based practices.

-3. Research Strategy
+3. Research and Innovation Strategy

 The current Research and Academic Strategy (2012 to 2016) was approved by the Trust Board in 2012.
 In 2014, a number of changes have taken place within the NIHR Clinical Research Network and funding was streamlined.
-The Trust NIHR CRN funding has decreased in the last few years.
-The Trust Clinical Research Lead group tasked Professor Tanweer Ahmed to write a new Research Strategy.
+The Trust NIHR funding has decreased in the last few years.
+The Trust Clinical Research Lead group tasked Professor Tanweer Ahmed to write a new Research and Innovation Strategy.
 Whilst the Trust needs to maintain the current NIHR CRN infrastructure, it also needs to focus on new research areas.
-It was recognised that in order to increase the Trust Research & Innovation (R & I) funding, the R &

-I infrastructure needs to improve to support collaborative research grants and ULH in house research.
-Several strategic objectives were discussed in detail with the ULH clinical staff, research team, Clinical Research Lead group meeting and the Trust R & I Committee meeting on 15th June 2017, following which new objectives, linked to the Trust's 2021 strategy, were formulated.
+It was recognised that in order to increase the Trust R & D funding, the R & D infrastructure needs to improve to supporting collaborative research grants and ULH in house Trust.
+Several strategic objectives were discussed in detail with the Clinical Research Lead group meeting and the Trust R & D Committee meeting on 15th June 2017, following which new objectives, linked to the Trusts 2021 strategy, were formulated.

-The Trust's new Research Strategy will provide a roadmap for the next five years.
-This will continue to strengthen what we have achieved, particularly sustaining and attracting more NIHR portfolio studies.
+The Trust new Research and Innovation Strategy will provide a roadmap for the next five years.
+This will continue to strengthen what we have achieved, particularly supporting NIHR portfolio studies,